iter8-tools/docs/docs/user-guide/topics/metrics.md

 ## Fully qualified names

 Metrics are scoped by providers.
 Providers have unique names, and within the scope of a provider, metrics have unique names.
-The fully qualified name of a metric refers to the string of the form `<provider name>/<metric name>`.
+In addition, multiple endpoints and metric aggregation will determine the metric name.
+The fully qualified metric name will be in the form `provider[-endpoint]/metric[/aggregation]`.

-Following are some examples of fully qualified metric names that appear in Iter8 tutorials.
+Following are some examples of fully qualified metric names:
 1. `http/latency-mean`
-2. `grpc/error-rate`
+2. `grpc/latency/mean`
-3. `istio-prom/latency-mean`
+3. `http-httpbin/latency-mean`
+4. `grpc-getFeature/latency/mean`
+5. `abn/sample_metric/count`

 ## Built-in metrics provider